matiascr/etiquette/guides/how_tos/length_of.md

 If we can't specify the length of a field at the time declaration, it's also possible to provide a `decoder: &capture/1` argument.
-This can help us extract the value we want from the binary, using whichever method we want to determine the length of the field.
+This can help us extract the value we want from the binary, using whichever approach we want to determine the length of the field.
 To use, we need to provide a function capture that takes one argument and returns a tuple with the desired binary and with the remaining data, normally taking the form: